CR6Community/Marlin/README.md

 ### Development and compile-it-yourself

+**PLEASE NOTE: The unreleased code from this repository has now been downloaded, patched, and uploaded to a new repository, by Thinkersbluff: https://github.com/Thinkersbluff/CR6Community-Marlin_TB/tree/main-release, as Release 6.2**
+Release 6.2 has been confirmed to work correctly on one Kickstarter CR6-SE with a CR-ERA-1.1.0.3 motherboard  It should also run on the 4.5.3 motherboard and on CR-MAX printers.
+There is however one report from a user with a 4.5.2 motherboard that their printer throws a Thermal Runaway error and so their printer will not run Release 6.2.
+Your results may vary...

-Users who wish to modify the Configuration.h and/or Configuration_adv.h files and recompile the firmware (e.g. to increase the maximum nozzle temperature setting) will need to download and unpack the Source.zip or Source.tar file from the latest formal release section.
-(The CODE in the latest extui branch here is not compiling, for reasons we have not yet resolved.)
+Users who prefer to modify the Release 6.1 Configuration.h and/or Configuration_adv.h files and recompile the version 6.1 firmware (e.g. to increase the maximum nozzle temperature setting) will need to download and unpack the Source.zip or Source.tar file from the latest formal release section.
 As a result of recent updates to Visual Studio Code and Platormio, you will also need to modify the marlin.py file and platformio.ini file (or download the modified versions from the most recent CODE and overwrite those files in the unpacked Source files.)
 [Please always check the Wiki](https://github.com/CR6Community/Marlin/wiki) for the latest info, before raising a new Issue on this or other problems you encounter.

 There are several example configurations available for your convenience which can be found in the [`config`](./config) directory.
 Copy the files from the config subdirectory which reflects the needed hardware configuration to the root of the [`Marlin`](./Marlin) directory.
 To build the firmware Visual Studio Code with the Platform.io plugin installed is needed.
 Please set the Platform.io environment variable `default_envs` in the file `platformio.ini` to the string found in the previous copied file `platformio-environment.txt`.